 Slow Cooker Greek Lentil Soup is a vegetarian soup with tomatoes, spinach, and Feta cheese and this is delicious!
 This is a must-make soup if you’re a fan of Greek flavors and if you check the nutritional it’s relatively low in net carbs.

-I’ve been a lover of lentils for quite a few years now so there are many variations of Lentil Soup on my blog, but when I spotted a recipe for Greek Lentils with spinach and Feta in the American Heart Association Healthy Slow Cooker Cookbook, I couldn’t resist turning it into a soup.
+I’ve been a lover of lentils for quite a few years now so there are many variations of Lentil Soup on my blog, but when I spotted a recipe for Greek Lentils with spinach and Feta in the American Heart Association Healthy Slow Cooker Cookbook (affiliate link), I couldn’t resist turning it into a soup.
 And I added other ingredients like celery, tomatoes, and lots of stock so I could have a larger serving.